 In a business setting all you need to start a Brain storming session is a room or breakout area and a flip chart.
-For dispersed and virtual teams you there are many free online tools that you can use.
-Some great online tools are available for brainstorming with virtual teams, I have included some hints and tips for virtual teams later in this guide.
+For dispersed and remote teams you there are many free online tools that you can use.
+Some great online tools are available for brainstorming with virtual teams, I have included some hints and tips for remote teams later in this guide.

 - "How can we…" – how can we increase revenue?

 - "All the ways we could…." – all the ways we could improve customer satisfaction

 Once the flow of ideas has slowed vote on the top 5 or 10 ideas and agree next steps, for example to investigate the feasibility of the top 5 ideas.

 Group Brainstorming works best with 3 to 10 people.
 With big groups, you can split into smaller teams and use several flipcharts spaced around the room, which you can compare later.

 The rules of BrainstormingTo avoid getting stuck, and to keep the flow of ideas coming there are a few rules to follow.
 I suggest writing up these rules on a separate flipchart paper which is visible to the whole group.

 - No criticism

 - There is no bad or silly idea